foundriesio/docs/source/porting-guide/pg-distro-lmp-base.rst

 image and the DTB file, and a read-writable rootfs.
 See detailed information on how lmp and lmp-base differ :ref:`ref-linux-distro`.

-In the next sections, the focus is on the boot flow (1) show on :numref:`ref-pg-boot-flow-diagram`.
+In the following sections, the focus is on the boot flow (1) show on :numref:`ref-pg-boot-flow-diagram`.
 This boot flow is common on the i.MX8 and i.MX8M SoC families.
 It is also common for i.MX6 and i.MX7 SoC families, however TF-A is not